-Receive queue space is reserved in the converter to allow frames with high 802.1p class-of-service (CoS) priority settings to bypass existing frames waiting to be transmitted to the DS3/E3.
+In certain firmware, receive queue space is reserved in the converter to allow frames with high 802.1p classof-service (CoS) priority settings to bypass existing frames waiting to be transmitted to the DS3/E3.
 This allows voice, video and other high-priority traffic to experience low-latency transmission.
-Firmware shipped since July 2008 allows the "high" CoS level to be configured.
+Firmware allows the "high" CoS level to be configured.
 Most VoIP traffic is tagged at CoS 5 or 6, so level 5 is typically a good setting for the high-CoS value.
-Prior firmware has the fixed, high-CoS level set at >=6.
-On such units, CoS can often be set/confirmed at 6 on the source VoIP equipment.